Skip to content

 Anticoagulant pricing details

-To get anticoagulants online, join our monthly membership and get discounted visits.
+To get a new anticoagulants prescription or refill on your existing prescription, join our monthly membership and get discounted visits.

 30 days of free membership